Behavior, Ecology, Conservation

 Acoustic Lighthouse

-Millions, perhaps billions, of birds die each year when they collide with large human-built structures, such as buildings, wind turbines, and communication towers.
+Globally, billions of birds die each year when they collide with large human-built structures, such as buildings, wind turbines, and communication towers.
 We've developed a new way of thinking about how to limit those collisions.
 As birds fly during daytime migration they are often looking at the ground and their eyes are positioned toward the side of their skulls.
 Hence, they are not looking where they are going.
 By projecting a conspicuous sound field in front of a collision-risk object, we grab the visual attention of the bird and reduce the risk of collision.
 We've demonstrated the effectiveness of the "Acoustic Lighthouse" in captivity and in field trials that show substantial reduction of collisions with tall communication towers.

 One Health approaches to wellbeing